Learning objectives

 visited.add(node);

-it is outside the innder loop for DFS but inside the inner loop for BFS.
+is outside the inner loop for DFS but inside the inner loop for BFS.

 DFS: The check is outside the inner loop, immediately after popping from the stack, because nodes are pushed onto the stack without checking if they have been visited.
 This ensures nodes are only processed once when they are popped.

-BFS: The check is inside the inner loop, ensuring that nodes are added to the queue and marked as visited only if they haven’t been visited before, maintaining the level-order exploration of BFS.
+BFS: The check is inside the inner loop, ensuring that nodes are added to the queue and marked as seen only if they haven’t been seen before, maintaining the level-order exploration of BFS.

 Edit Get your hands dirty!